Women in refrigerators

-"Women in refrigerators" is a term coined by Gail Simone in 1999 to describe a literary trope which involves female characters facing disproportionate harm, such as death, maiming, or assault, to serve as plot devices to motivate male characters, an event colloquially known as "fridging".
+"Women in refrigerators" is a term coined by Gail Simone in 1999 to describe a literary trope which involves female characters facing disproportionate harm, such as maiming, assault, or even death, to serve as plot devices to motivate male characters, an event colloquially known as "fridging".
 Simone's original list of over 100 affected female characters, published on the "Women in Refrigerators" website, sparked discussions on sexism in pop culture and the comic-book industry.
 The trope's influence extends beyond comics, with critiques of its presence in film and television franchises.
 Notably, author Catherynne M. Valente, inspired by Gwen Stacy's portrayal in The Amazing Spider-Man 2, wrote The Refrigerator Monologues, addressing the trope's impact on female characters in superhero narratives.

 History

-The term was coined by comic book fan (and later writer) Gail Simone in 1999, named after an incident in "Forced Entry", Green Lantern vol. 3 #54 (1994), written by Ron Marz.
+The term was coined by comic-book fan (and later writer) Gail Simone in 1999, named after an incident in "Forced Entry", Green Lantern vol. 3 #54 (1994), written by Ron Marz.
 The story includes a scene in which the title hero, Kyle Rayner, comes home to his apartment to find that the villain Major Force had killed Rayner's girlfriend, Alexandra DeWitt, and stuffed her into a refrigerator.
 It describes a trend that Simone had recognized in comic book stories where female characters would be killed, maimed, sexually assaulted, depowered, or would experience other "life-derailing tragedies" disproportionately more often than male characters.
 She also emphasized that while male superheroes typically experience noble deaths or resurrection, the violence against superheroines is most often for shock value and has permanent consequences.
-It wasn't until later that the violence against women in these stories was recognized as a motivating incident, or plot device, for stories about male characters.
+It was not until later that the violence against women in these stories was recognized as a motivating incident, or plot device, for stories about male characters.
 The event is colloquially known as "fridging".

 Women in Refrigerators website

-Simone originally developed a list of over 100 female characters who had been subject to various life-derailing tragedies, publishing it on a website called "Women in Refrigerators".
-The site was designed by journalist Beau Yarbrough, maintained by Rob Harris and John Norris, and was originally hosted by Jason Yu, who had originally suggested publishing the list online.
+Simone developed a list of over 100 female characters who had been subject to various life-derailing tragedies, publishing it on a website called "Women in Refrigerators".
+The site was designed by journalist Beau Yarbrough, maintained by Rob Harris and John Norris, and was originally hosted by Jason Yu, who had first suggested publishing the list online.
 Simone published email exchanges with respondents on the site.
 While some respondents found different meanings for the list, Simone maintained, until it was recognized as a motivating incident, that her initial point had always been: "If you demolish most of the characters girls like, then girls won't read comics.
 That's it!"

 In 2000, several national newspapers ran articles that referenced the site, generating discussion on the topic of sexism in pop culture and the comic-book industry.
 Some universities also list the content of Women in Refrigerators as related to analysis and critique of pop culture.